takatama/react-native-recipe-timer/README.md

 - Pressing the Save button will save the edited recipe.
 - Pressing the Cancel button will not save the edited recipe and return you to the previous screen (either the top screen or the timer screen).

-The recipe timer screen consists of the recipe view, the timer view, and a "Back" button.
+The recipe timer screen consists of the recipe view, the timer view, "Reset All" button, and a "Back" button.
 - The recipe view displays the steps of the recipe, an "Edit Recipe" button, and a "Delete Recipe" button.
   - The recipe is composed of multiple steps.
 Each step displays the task and the required time.
 The current step is shown in bold, and completed steps are shown with a strikethrough.
   - Pressing the Edit Recipe button will take you to the recipe editing screen.